Aims and scope

 Registering as a reader, reviewer or author

 We encourage readers to sign up for the publishing notification service for this journal.
 To register, use the Register link at the top of the journal home page.
-You will then receive notifications when stand-alone articles or Special Topics have been published; for Special Topics, the table of contents will be provided.
+You will then receive notifications when stand-alone articles or special issues have been published.
 See the journal's Privacy Statement, which assures readers that their name and email address will not be used for other purposes.

 If you are interested in submitting to this journal, please review the journal's selection policies on the About the Journal page as as well as the Author Guidelines.
 Authors need to register with the journal prior to submitting or, if already registered, can simply log in and begin the five-step process.